exivity-archive/eslint-config/README.md

 `default`:

 This is the default configuration that applies to every Exivity JS project.
-It defines the standard eslint rules as defining typescript rules and import rules.
+It defines the standard eslint rules as well as defining typescript rules and import rules.

 ```js
 { extensions: ['exivity'] }